 Beans Beans The Magical Fruit 🔮

 A bag of pre-ground coffee is tempting, but we promise, freshly ground beans will change the game.
 Grind 20 grams of beans at setting 3.2 on Ode Brew Grinder—aiming for the consistency of coarse sand.

 With your dripper on the carafe, pour enough hot water to wet the filter.
 This not only gets rid of potential “papery” tasting notes, but also preheats your carafe for extra heat retention.

 Make The Bed 🛏

 After dumping out the water, dump your coffee grind into the dripper and shake lightly to flatten the bed.
 Why?
 If your coffee bed resembles a topographic map, your brew will be more prone to clogging and uneven extraction.

 Start pouring at the center of your dripper, working your way out to the sides.
 Pour 40 grams and wait 30 seconds for the coffee to “bloom” and release CO2.

 Bring It Home 🏠

 Continue pouring evenly from the center of the dripper, outward in a circular path until your scale reads 150 grams.
-Once you see grinds starting to peek out above the water, pour again up to 250 g and then finally up 320 grams.
+Once you see grinds starting to peek out above the water, pour again up to 250 grams and then finally up 320 grams.
 Your total brew time should land between 2:30-3:00 minutes.

 Your Final Test 📝